kaispace30098/BusinessLLM-RAGChat/README.md

-# State Accountability Business Rule Assistant
+# Business Agent with RAG by finetuned LLM

-This project implements a Retrieval-Augmented Generation (RAG) pipeline over your state accountability business‐rule corpus, with:
+This project aims to implement a Retrieval-Augmented Generation (RAG) pipeline over business‐rule corpus/knowledgebase, with:

-1. **Modal GPU API with vLLM** – completed remote inference endpoint
+1. **Modal GPU API with vLLM** – Finetuned Foundation model and completed remote inference endpoint
 2. **LangGraph RAG integration** – Work in progress
 ---